 Over the summer on MyWellesley, you will learn the names of your Faculty Advisor and your peer Mentor.
 These people are two key members of the advising team you will start to build over your four years at Wellesley.
-You will meet your Mentor on the first day of Orientation, at a group meeting in your residence hall at 2:00 and then again at dinner in the dining hall (there are special arrangements for transfer students and students participating in the WellesleyPlus program—watch your Wellesley email!—and new Davis Scholars will not arrive until the second day of Orientation, and will meet their mentors then).
-First-year students will meet your Faculty Advisor during the first week of class.
+You will meet your Mentor on the first day of Orientation, at dinner in the dining hall (there are special arrangements for transfer students and students participating in the WellesleyPlus program—watch your Wellesley email!—and new Davis Scholars will not arrive until the second day of Orientation, and will meet their mentors then).
+First-year students will meet your Faculty Advisor either during orientation or during the first week of class, depending on when faculty members return for the school year.
 Regular meetings with both of these people will help you make strong initial connections to other students and to the faculty, and these are the cornerstones of a successful transition to college.

 But your team will grow over time to include other helpful people on campus.
 Some of these will be people you will meet in the first weeks of the year: